- 7-Zip achieves the smallest files; WinRAR balances size and time; WinZip is the fastest.

 7-Zip: The Free and Open Source Wildcard

-7-Zip appears in 1999 and since then it is synonymous with lightness, efficiency and free of chargeIt is available for Windows in many languages, with older versions on their website, and there is a Linux version (p7zip).
-Its author is Igor Pavlov and both the program and the 7z format are his work.
+7-Zip was released in 1999 and has since become synonymous with lightweight, efficient, and free software .
+It's available for Windows in many languages, with older versions available on its website, and there's also a Linux variant (p7zip).
+Its creator is Igor Pavlov , and both the program and the 7z format are his work.

 - License and cost: 7-Zip is free software under the GNU LGPL license and always free for personal or professional use; the code is publicly available.
 There are no paid versions, although some older FAQ lists mention commercial editions.